 Configure application client settings

-Application clients serve as a bridge between new world of Hosted Login and and the tried-and-true Identity Cloud infrastructure.
+Application clients serve as a bridge between new world of Hosted Login and the tried-and-true Identity Cloud infrastructure.

 Make an authorization request